-In basic terms, a VPN provides an encrypted server and hides your IP address from corporations, government agencies, and potential hackers.
-A VPN protects your identity even if you use a public or shared Wi-Fi network, and your data will be kept private from any prying eyes on the Internet.
-A VPN is less necessary at home than in a public one because the home network includes security protections, such as a username and password for logging in.
-However, many people still use a VPN at home to avoid some forms of online tracking or to stream certain types of content.
+In simple terms, a VPN provides an encrypted connection and conceals your IP address from companies, government agencies, and potential hackers.
+Even if you use a public or shared Wi-Fi network, a VPN will protect your identity and keep your data private from any prying eyes on the Internet.
+Although home networks usually come with security measures such as a username and password for logging in, many people still opt to use a VPN at home to avoid certain types of online tracking or to stream certain types of content.
 A Virtual Private Network (VPN) allows you to create a secure connection to another network over the Internet.
 VPNs can be used to access region-restricted websites, protect your browsing activity from prying eyes on public Wi-Fi networks, and more.